AndroidonEarth/Fantasy-Combat-Tournament/README.md

 # Fantasy Combat Tournament
-Simulates a tournament between 2 teams of fantasy fighters.
+Simulates a tournament between 2 teams of fantasy fighters, written in C++.

 This game is a one-user-two-player game, so one user should be able to play and setup fighters for both teams.
 For simplicity, the order of fighters in each team is called a “lineup”, like a batting order in baseball or softball.